 With cloud-based software, you don’t have to worry about future growth, as you’ll easily be able to subscribe to larger user numbers and extended functions.
 If you need more or faster servers to access these services, the provider will take care of that in the background.

 One benefit of cloud-based solutions is their speed.
-Get your trial access to Personio in just 2 minutes.

 You can access your cloud-based HR software from anywhere, as long as you are online and run a browser.
 Even the device is irrelevant, as the software can be accessed from desktop or laptop computers, tablets and smartphones.
 The only thing that can jeopardize your access and use is a network outage or gaps in network coverage.
 Continuous internet access is therefore essential.

 However, while this ease of online access is certainly user-friendly, it also harbors certain security risks.
 Theoretically, anybody can use the internet to access your software login page and attempt to penetrate your system.
 To prevent that, providers employ a range of state-of-the-art security measures.
 Secure passwords are an absolute must.

 Cloud-based solutions come with a number of standard interfaces and can be integrated into your existing system framework.
 Developing customized interfaces for your systems, in contrast, is usually not possible or extremely costly.